mapbox/DEPRECATED-mapbox-ios-sdk/README.markdown

 Based on the Route-Me iOS map library (Alpstein fork) with [MapBox][mapbox] customizations.

 Requires iOS 5 and Xcode 4.3 or greater.
-Does not yet support ARC.
+Does not yet support ARC (though there is a [test branch](https://github.com/mapbox/mapbox-ios-sdk/tree/arc) for that).

 Major differences from [Alpstein fork of Route-Me](https://github.com/Alpstein/route-me):